mienaikoe/ziyu/Lore/Notes.md

 ### Part 2

-- Make Kip incredulous and fearful of what he saw in his dreams - unable to separate reality from dream, until Casra gives him the antidote.
+- Make Kip incredulous and fearful of what he saw in his dreams - unable to separate reality from dream, until Casra gives him the antidote.**** < THIS DO THIS

 - Kip's supressed desires thing comes out of nowhere.
 Introduce this earlier in the book.
+Or not at all.

+- Kip doesn't need to be raped.

 - Kip should be untrusting of Casra at first.
 Why didn't they tell him what to expect if they had been there?
   - There wasn't time?
 Kip is worthless unless Lissa knows his worth - Kip is a lure?